 It is common to cleanse and scrub the skin with a washcloth or loofah and a rich foamy lather when bathing.
 But have you heard about dry brushing?
 In a nutshell, this skin-pampering regimen involves sweeping the skin with a dry brush to exfoliate and promote a number of other benefits.

 Incorporating this simple step into your bathing regime can make a big difference.
 It’s incredibly gentle, soothing, and easy to do.
-In this post we will discuss the history and benefits of dry brushing as well as how to do-it-yourself at home.

 More than anything else, dry brushing helps to exfoliate the skin.
 Exfoliation has been practiced for hundreds of centuries by different cultures, which include the Egyptians, Greeks, Romans, East Indians, Native Americans, Chinese, Japanese, Russians, Turks, and Scandinavians.
 This was mainly achieved by mechanical exfoliation.
 Some of the tools used by our ancestors include corn cobs, crushed seashells, and sand.